surfkansas/aws-labs/labs/lab-2.md

 Click on the `Properties` tab.
 From here, you will see several settings you can turn on for a bucket.
 The one we care about is `Static website hosting`.
 Click it.

 From this dialog, select `Use this bucket to host a website`.
 Once selecting this, type `index.html` for the index document.
 (As a note for people familiar with IIS, S3 websites are case-sensitive.
-The is a difference between `index.html` and `Index.html`.)
+There is a difference between `index.html` and `Index.html`.)

 Make note of the endpoint listed.
 It is in the form of: